About the course

 You will be employed as an unqualified teacher for the duration of the training year and as such will complete most of your training within your employing school, following a personalised training plan.

-In the autumn term you will have responsibility for a maximum of 70% whole class teaching each week, with this rising to a maximum of 80% in the spring and summer terms.
+In the autumn and spring terms you will have responsibility for a maximum of 70% whole class teaching each week, with this rising to a maximum of 80% in the latter half of the summer term.
 In the second half of the spring term, you will complete a 6-week teaching practice in a second school, within a consecutive age phase.

 Training time will be allocated each week.
 This will include attending 23 days of centre-based training at The Shire Foundation training venue based at Hillborough Junior School.
 These sessions include a focus on curriculum studies (core subject areas and the foundation subjects), alongside professional studies (planning, assessment, behaviour management, working with pupils with special educational needs and/or disabilities and working with pupils with English as an additional language).
 Training activities will also take place within the employing school setting, including observations of good practice, discussions with other professionals, INSET training and opportunities to complete reading and research.